sergejkurbanov/ai-dnd-langchain/README.md

-# AI D&D
+# AI D&D + Langchain

-AI D&D is a full-stack javascript project that allows players to experience endless D&D adventures!
+AI D&D is a full-stack javascript project that allows twitch viewers to experience endless D&D adventures!

+Additionally, this repo contains various Langchain experiments like a live voice assistant built on Whisper and Azure TTS services or a PDF NLP querying tool utilizing Pinecone and GPT.

-## Features
+## AI D&D Features

 - generating images with Stable Diffusion